Monitoring 2.0 By Deirdre Breakenridge (with an excerpt from PR 2.0)

 Of course, the question looms: how is monitoring going to change in the next ten years?
 As companies become more involved in monitoring and measurement, they will want more complex, technologically advanced products.
 These products must be able to deliver the data instantaneously.
 Lastly, because the accountability model in PR has changed over the years, having those 25 clips in a clip book isn’t good enough.
 We need monitoring that meets the challenges of a Web 2.0 world and, thankfully, today’s PR monitoring is changing with the times.

-Have a question for Deirdre?
-Ask or leave a comment below!
+Have a question for Deirdre or want to leave a comment?